 Simply switch to Prototype in the Properties Panel and start creating paths and interactions.

 These are UI elements that can be reused across your projects.
-This feature allows you to create symmetry components by flipping them or repeat patterns by tiling the components.
+This feature allows you to create symmetrical components by flipping them or repeat patterns by tiling the components.
 You can create components from buttons, fields, or menus.
 To create a Master component, click Create Component button in the Options Menu or right-click on the layer and choose Create Component option.

 In order to create Instance Components, choose the Master Component, hold the hotkey (Alt or D for Windows and Mac OS respectively), drag the instance from the component and copypaste it to another location if necessary.

-Remember, the Instances you create are linked to the Master components, meaning that all changes you make to the latter will apply to all the former ones.
+Remember, the Instances you create are linked to the Master components, meaning that all of the changes you make to the latter will apply to all the former ones.
 For example, by updating the shape or color of the button in the Master Component, you will update its child components across your website design.

-This Figma feature allows you to create complex vector shapes since you are no longer limited by only two lines coming from only two points.
+This Figma feature allows you to create complex vector shapes since you are no longer limited by only two lines coming from two points.
 You can use the pen tool to draw extra lines from any point of the shape you’ve created.

 On top of that, Vector Networks can ease your HTML routine as you can copy the SVG code from external source and paste it as a vector layer directly into Figma.
 You can also copy Figma vectors as SVG codes.
 To do this, just right-click on the element, choose copy as SVG, and paste the code into the HTML or any web project you’re creating.